semify-eda/tristan/README.md

 	> source /path/to/oss-cad-suite/environment

 To compile the firmware you will need a RISC-V toolchain.
-Head over to [RISC-V GNU Compiler Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) and build the compiler for `riscv32i`.
+Head over to [RISC-V GNU Compiler Toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) and configure the compiler with the flag `--with-arch=rv32ia`.
 Finally install it or add it to your `PATH` variable.

 ## Instructions